Wowo51/TranscendAI/README.md

 TranscendAI is on the path to AGI.</br>
 </br>
 10 multivariate multithreaded C# optimizers.
 MIT licensed.
 No dependencies.
 No compiled code included.</br>
-Adam, RMSprop, Adagrad, Momentum, Nesterov Accelerated Gradient, Genetic, Simulated Annealing, Simultaneous Perturbation Stochastic Approximation (SPSA), Particle Swarm Optimization (PSO), Bayesian Optimization</br>
+Adam, RMSprop, Adagrad, Momentum, Nesterov Accelerated Gradient, Genetic, Simulated Annealing, Simultaneous Perturbation Stochastic Approximation (SPSA), Particle Swarm Optimization (PSO)</br>
 </br>
 My Raven code generation system is in beta.
 Raven is designed to solve more complex problems than can be solved with a single query to an LLM by making many queries to the LLM.
 I've uploaded some examples of what it can do to this repository.</br>
 </br>